Symantec/Dominator/user-guide/image-manifest.md

 - `MatchLines`: an array of regular expressions
 - `Service`: the service to restart if a file is changed which matches one of the regular expressions
+- `DoReboot`: if true, reboot the machine after restarting all services that require restarting, provided those restarts succeed
 - `HighImpact`: if true, restarting the service will have a high impact on the machine (i.e. a reboot)